 Benefits: Breath Control, Listening Skills, & Teamwork

 Although this game is great for any child, newer swimmers will really benefit from the challenge because it requires them to be fully submerged and relaxed.
 In the shallow end of the pool, huddle the kids in a tight circle.
-Pick one child to be the ‘hummer’ and the others act as the ‘guessers’.
+Pick one child to be the ‘hummer’ while the others act as the ‘guessers’.
 Everyone ducks underwater and the ‘hummer’ hums his tune of choice.
 The person with the correct guess is the next ‘hummer’ in line.